The World's Largest Modern & Contemporary Prints & Editions Platform

 The Ring (Engagement) by Roy LichtensteinThe Ring (Engagement) © Roy Lichtenstein 1963

-53 years and another owner later, the painting sold for over US$41million at Sotheby’s Contemporary Art Evening Auction in New York on 12 May 2015 – the second-most expensive work of the night.
-This sweeping depiction of romance has featured in major museum exhibitions from the Tate galleries in London, to Fondation Beyeler, Centre Pompidou and the Art Institute of Chicago.
+When the renowned antique dealer Jean-Marie Rossi purchased Lichtenstein’s The Ring (Engagement) (1962) just a year after it was painted, he paid the equivalent of only $1,000 (USD).
+Fifty-three years later, the painting sold for over £26.9 million at Sotheby’s Contemporary Art Evening Auction in May 2015, making it the second-most expensive sale of the evening.
+This iconic depiction of romance has been featured in major museum exhibitions, including those at the Tate galleries in London, the Fondation Beyeler, Centre Pompidou, and the Art Institute of Chicago.

 £26.5M for Ohhh...Alright...